MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **VR Editor**: in Quest VR devices the Meta Horizon Worlds app contain an edit mode that allows for creating and editing worlds inside of VR.
 It offers a natural and intuitive experience where you can place object directly with your hands and immerse yourself in your creations.
 The VR editor does not provide access to all tools that the desktop has.

 **TypeScript and Code Blocks**.
 Horizon uses [TypeScript](https://www.typescriptlang.org/) as its scripting language.
 TypeScript scripts can only be edited in the Desktop Editor.
 Horizon also has a custom block-based scripting system (where you write scripts by combining blocks together) that it calls **Code Blocks**.
-Code Block Scripts can only be edited in the VR Editor.
+Codeblock Scripts can only be edited in the VR Editor.

 # Worlds